ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 In the example above, the `<Main />` content will not render until our store has been successfully updated with the rehydration state.

+## Persisting multiple stores

+If you utilise multiple stores, each with their own persistence configuration, you will need to ensure that each store is configured to have a unique name.
+The store name for each instance of your stores will be used within the persistence layer cache keys.

 ## Creating a custom storage engine

-A storage engine is an object structure that needs to implement the following properties:
+A storage engine is an object structure that needs to implement the following interface:

   - `getItem(key) => any | Promise<any> | void`